alfonsmr/gcp-resume-challenge-frontend/README.md

 Things missing in the project due to time constraints that I would like to implement in the future

-* Add test ciode for the frontend
+* Add unit-test code for the frontend
-* Improve the test code for the backend
+* Improve the unit-test code for the backend
 * Add terraform Iac to be able to create the project from scratch
 * Define and add an SLO for the backend
 * Merge the forntend and backend into a single repo